 As mentioned, Tesla and other companies are expected to require large amounts of flake graphite for their lithium-ion battery megafactories.
 That’s because flake graphite is an important component of lithium-ion battery anodes.
 With Tesla’s plans of producing 500,000 cars per year coming to life, demand in the graphite and lithium markets is expected to increase.

 Currently there’s no telling exactly how much graphite these companies may require.
-Though Tesla has now signed two conditional lithium supply agreements, it has yet to secure graphite supply; data on the other megafactories is also scarce.
+Tesla has yet to secure graphite supply and data on the other megafactories is also scarce.

 That said, predictions have definitely been made about how much graphite Tesla’s gigafactoy will require.
 For instance, Benchmark Mineral Intelligence has said that if it reaches its target capacity of 35 GWh by 2020, it may need 25,000 tonnes per year of lithium, 112,500 tonnes per year of flake graphite, 45,000 tonnes per year of spherical graphite and 7,000 tonnes per year of cobalt.